The Futures Foundation

 Funding

 The Foundation is a registered not-for-profit organisation structured as a company limited by guarantee.
 Funding comes from the annual subscriptions of our members, who are primarily based in Australia.
 We also welcome grants from philanthropic trusts.
-Currently, the Humanities and Social Sciences department of the University of Technology, Sydney, hosts our offices at its Broadway campus.
+In the past, the Humanities and Social Sciences department of the University of Technology, Sydney, has hosted our offices at its Broadway campus.

 Founding Partners